vacu9708/vacu9708/README.md

 * **Korean(한국어)** : 10 / 10 (native language)
 * **English** : 9 / 10
 * **Spanish(Español)** : 6 / 10
+> I have never been abroad and didn't speak these languages at first.
+I tried hard to learn english with various ways such as trying to translate american songs,
+> playing games in english, trying to talk to foreigners, doing as many things as possible in english, reading american news, studying for authorized english tests, etc.<br>
+> I didn't study spanish as hard as I studied english, but I've been interested in this language and studying it as a hobby steadily.

 # Please click to see :
 ## *Computer science*